Special routes of U.S. Route 27: Lumpkin connector route

 State Route 1 Connector (SR 1 Conn.) is a 0.719 mi connecting route of SR 1 that exists almost entirely within the city limits of Lumpkin, Georgia.
 It begins at an intersection with SR 27 (Broad Street) in the west-central part of the city.
 It travels nearly due north on Chestnut Street for one block to an intersection with the eastern terminus of SR 39 Conn.
 (Florence Street).
-It curves to the north-northeast and crosses over some railroad tracks of CSX before leaving the city.
+It curves to the north-northeast and crosses over some railroad tracks of CSX Transportation before leaving the city.
 Almost immediately, it curves to the northwest and reaches its northern terminus, an intersection with US 27/SR 1.
 In 2001, SR 1 Conn. was established on its current path.